David Carruthers (judge): Judiciary

 In 1985, Carruthers was appointed as a judge in the Family Court in Wellington.
 Five years later he became a judge in the Youth Court, eventually being appointed as Principal Youth Court Judge.
 In 2000, Carruthers was asked to lead a Ministerial Taskforce on Youth Offending to come up with initiatives designed to reduce youth crime after Ministry of Justice figures showed that "over the 1990s, offending by 10- to 16-year-olds increased by 55%".
 In 2001, Carruthers was appointed as Chief District Court Judge, a position he held until 2005.

 Carruthers also served as a judge on the High Court of Vanuatu.

 New Zealand Parole Board

 Carruthers was appointed Chairman of the New Zealand Parole Board in 2005, a position he held until 2012.
 He was head of the Board when it made the decision to release Graeme Burton from prison in July 2006.
 Six months later, Burton shot and killed Karl Kuchenbecker in the hills of Wainuiomata and injured a number of others.

 Independent Police Conduct Authority

-In April 2012, Parliament appointed Carruthers as the new chairman of the Independent Police Conduct Authority (IPCA).
+In April 2012, Parliament appointed Carruthers as chairman of the Independent Police Conduct Authority (IPCA).